philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 downloaded to the working directory from URL '<ftp://arlftp.arlhq.noaa.gov/archives/reanalysis>'

-### Process trajectories

-#### Daily rasters
+### 3. Process trajectory files and create rasters from HYSPLIT indices

+-   Daily HYSPLIT indices

 We can summarize the meteorological data from HYSPLIT into indices that estimate air mass conditions.
 For detailed calculations for each variable see the `R/functions.R`.
 The script example below is formatted to run on an HPC.
 The job below can be run on many processes to break up large study domains and long time spans of interest.
-Our approach was to run trajectories for the entire study domain one day at a time.
-The example arguments set up a group of nine stations around Medford, OR to run for one day; 2021-01-25.
-This example takes only 20-40 seconds to run.
+We run trajectories for the entire study domain one day at a time in this example.
+HYSPLIT trajectories run for a group of nine stations around Medford, OR over one day, 2021-01-25, which takes only 20-40 seconds to process.

+One function processes the HYSPLIT trajectory files into rasters, `summarize_to_raster`.
+It incorporates multiple helper functions that aggregate the trajectory meteorological data over the entire trajectory and the portion of the trajectory overland into indices.
+The result is one daily value for each HYSPLIT variable.
+Referring to Section 2, it is crucial to understand that each daily value is a mean, or otherwise aggregated value, from nine trajectories surrounding a single station site.
+The nine air parcel trajectories are run four times a day, so the resulting daily air mass variables incorporate 36 trajectory files.

 ```{r create_rasters}
 # obtain necessary functions